aadarwal/resources/README.md

 For some context here is a picture of my desktop which is basically all of this training data that I have gained in like a visual space.
 The point here is to be able to formalise a search mechanism through all of this data for Yatharth to be able to go through well and be able to respond specifically with citations from this dataset.

+David Tong's lecture series are a good resource that i found towards the end of my time as an undergrad and I think could be used quite well as glancing summary more than anything else.

 ## Formalised Knowledge

 **Physics**